ibexa/documentation-user/docs/personalization/triggers.md

 - [attributes](recommendation_models.md/#nominal-attributes) to be included in the response
 - time that must pass before email start being sent
 - number of repetitions

-If you don't decide otherwise, trigger recipients are selected based on an analysis of BUY and TRANSFER events.
-For the "Reactivation" model, you can decide:
+- message frequency
+- number of recommended items
 - what events set off the trigger
 - what [recommendation models](recommendation_models.md), together with their context, are used to calculate the response.
 "Also purchased", "Also clicked", and "Top purchased" are used by default.

+If you don't decide otherwise, trigger recipients are selected based on an analysis of BUY and TRANSFER events, except for the "Price drop" trigger, where the WISHLIST event is analyzed.